daphsta/daphsta.github.com/_posts/2015-01-25-interactors-to-organise-business-logic.markdown

 ---

 ####What is an Interactor
-My team has started using the [Interactor](https://github.com/collectiveidea/interactor) gem to encapsulate complex business logic hence, freeing the controllers.
+My team has started using the [Interactor](https://github.com/collectiveidea/interactor) gem to encapsulate complex business logic hence, freeing up the controllers.
 The Interactor gem presents us with a very nice way of representing one thing that the application does and allowing us to adhere to the Single Responsibility Principle.
 Also, if there is a series of action that are required by the business logic, we are able to organise a sequence of interactors using the *Organizer* method.

 I believe that it would be easier to demonstrate the functionalities of the *Interactor* gem through code, of course.
 For a working app, pull from this [github repo](https://github.com/daphsta/interactor_example_app) to view the working code.
 The app is built using the [rails-api](https://github.com/rails-api/rails-api) gem which is a lightweight rails app minus all the unnecessary view modules.